 While magnesium supplements are available, it’s also possible to get magnesium through a healthy diet.
 Some food sources of magnesium include leafy green vegetables, nuts and seeds like almonds and pumpkin seeds, whole grains like brown rice and quinoa, legumes like black beans and chickpeas, and fish such as salmon and halibut.
 By incorporating these foods into your diet when traveling, you can boost magnesium levels and potentially reduce jet lag.

 5. Adaptogenic foods.

-Medicinal mushrooms, such as reishi and cordyceps, have been used in traditional medicine for centuries and have various health benefits.
+Medicinal mushrooms, such as Reishi and cordyceps, have been used in traditional medicine for centuries and have various health benefits.
 These benefits include reduced inflammation, antioxidant activity, and supporting immune function.
 Some studies have suggested that these mushrooms help reduce stress and improve sleep quality.
-Both of which are important factors in combatting jet lag.
+Both of these are important factors in combatting jet lag.

 6. Vitamin C.